v0id-ed/Silver-Origins-project/User stories.md

 As a storymode-game enthusiast, I want this game to be worthwhile, with many different stages.
 Acceptance criteria 1: The game will have enough stages to keep the average player in the story for 1-2 months, depending on how much they play on an average basis.
 Acceptance criteria 2: The game provides a worthwhile experience for all users.

-\-The easiest one to write was the first one, and the hardest was the second.
-These user stories will be helpful when I am doing the wireframing for this game.